Disclosure

 Can DDoS Be Prevented?

-The best way to prevent a DDoS attack for individual users is to use a VPN.
-For businesses, is to use a secure network infrastructure and anti-DDoS services.
+The best way for individual users to prevent DDoS attacks is to use a VPN.
+Businesses can prevent these attacks by using a secure network and anti-DDoS services.

 References